lehigh-university-libraries/linderman/README.md

 terry"
 ```

-To update the list of allowed users, you can update the environment variable, being sure to add one person per line with the entire list is wrapped in double quotes.
-Commenting out a user **might** work only because it requires `#` to be in the username e.g.
+To update the list of allowed users, you can update the environment variable, being sure to add one person per line with the entire list wrapped in double quotes (`"`).
+Commenting out a user in the list **might** work only because it requires `#` to be in the username e.g.

 ```bash
 ssh apps-test.lib.lehigh.edu